What Is The Water Cycle, And How Does It Work?

 Evaporation is not the only source of water vapor.
 Depending on density and composition, vegetation provides a significant amount of water to the atmosphere.
 It occurs through a process called transpiration, where water vapor forms from the moisture created on leaves.

 The roots of a plant or tree draw water from the ground.
 The moisture is then transported through the branches or stems into the leaves.
-The micro water droplets exist the leaves through small pores on their underside.
+The micro water droplets exit the leaves through small pores on their underside.
 From there, it escapes into the air as water vapor.

-Sublimation is the transformation water from its solid form (snow and ice) directly into water vapor without turning into a liquid first.
+Sublimation is the transformation of water from its solid form (snow and ice) directly into water vapor without turning into a liquid first.
 This usually happens on high snow-covered mountaintops or other regions at altitude.

 The heat from the sun is also responsible for this process, but since the process sometimes occurs in subzero temperatures, wind plays a big part, as it carries the small amounts of water molecules that evaporate away without leaving any liquid water behind.